santoshsmalagi/Developer-Essentials/Living-Documentation.md

               documentation purposes.
           * Accuracy mechanism: An accuracy mechanism is needed to ensure that the knowledge is always kept in sync.

+* **Low effort:**
-* **Low effort: Living documentation minimizes the amount of work to be done on documentation**
+    * Living documentation minimizes the amount of work to be done on documentation**
-     * Even in case of changes, deletions, or additions.
+    * Even in case of changes, deletions, or additions
-     * It requires only minimal additional effort—and only once.
+    * It requires only minimal additional effort—and only once

+* **Collaborative:**
-* **Collaborative: Living documentation promotes conversations and knowledge sharing between everyone involved.**
+    * Living documentation promotes conversations and knowledge sharing between everyone involved

+* **Insightful:**
-* **Insightful: By drawing attention to each aspect of the work, living documentation offers opportunities for feedback and encourages deeper thinking.**
+    * By drawing attention to each aspect of the work, living documentation offers opportunities for feedback and encourages deeper thinking
     * It helps reflect on the ongoing work and helps in making better decisions

 ### Most Knowledge Is Already There